 Being a scaled up Mini, you’ll find the gearbox in the sump.
 The oil needs to be changed every 6000 miles to avoid problems with both engine and transmission so history is important.
 On the plus side, the engine is effectively the same as that in the MGB so you won’t have trouble tracking down parts.

 Clutch parts are unique to the model but still easily found.
 The clutch is really an engine out job on the 1800 though so make sure there is plenty of bite on the test drive.

 The 2200 engine was only shared with the later Princess so parts are a little harder to find.
-While the engine is quite heavily based on the E series engine fitted to both Allegro and Maxi 1500s, there is not a huge amount of parts-swapping possible between the two.
-The clutch can be changed with the engine in situ however.
+While the engine is quite heavily based on the E-Series engine fitted to both Allegro and Maxi 1500s, there is not a huge amount of parts-swapping possible between the two.
+However, the clutch can be changed with the engine in situ.